brandr2k/rpispacepirates/README.md

     sudo python mainscreen.py

-To run game (mainscreen on Windows - not yet working):
+To run game (mainscreen on Windows - Can view screen, no input due to Pi3D & Windows):

     cd rpispacepirates
     python mainscreen.py